aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/multi_ed25519.md

 ## Struct `ValidatedPublicKey`

-A *validated* k out of n MultiEd25519 public key. *Validated* means that all the underlying PKs will be elliptic curve points that are NOT of small-order.
-It does not necessarily mean they will be prime-order points.
-This struct encodes the public key exactly as <code>UnvalidatedPublicKey</code>.

-For now, this struct is not used in any verification functions, but it might be in the future.
+A &#42;validated&#42; k out of n MultiEd25519 public key. &#42;Validated&#42; means that all the underlying PKs will be<br/> elliptic curve points that are NOT of small&#45;order.
+It does not necessarily mean they will be prime&#45;order points.<br/> This struct encodes the public key exactly as <code>UnvalidatedPublicKey</code>.<br/><br/> For now, this struct is not used in any verification functions, but it might be in the future.

 <pre><code>struct ValidatedPublicKey has copy, drop, store<br/></code></pre>